A guide to choosing the best contract for you.

 - The total cost of the build will be known to you from the outset.
 This will allow you to set your budget and stick to it without fear of blowing out.

 - The job is less likely to drag on as the builder will be highly motivated to finish on time to maximize his profit.
 Yes, this means you can tell your mother in law that Christmas IS at your house this year (maybe this should be in the disadvantages section!?).

 - A builders profit margin is higher to accommodate for unforeseen variables throughout the construction process.

 - If the fixed price has not been adequately determined by the builder, the quality of work can be affected by tradesman rushing to meet unrealistic timeframes (a panicked apprentice is not a pretty sight).

-Now that you know the basics, it’s time to start thinking about what contract is going to work best for you.
+Now that you know the basics and also the advantages and disadvantages of cost-plus and fixed price, it’s time to start thinking about what contract is going to work best for you.
 It is a good idea to talk to your builder about their experience of both contracts and what they feel most comfortable with.
 Some builders are more comfortable with one type of contract and it’s good to keep this in mind when deciding what will work best for you…what is it they say “happy wife, happy life?” (replace: wife w/ builder)

 ONE TEENSY BIT OF ADVICE …